 We love fireplaces for their cozy ambiance, but homeowners should consider all of the pros and cons before having one installed in their home.

-Keeping your home temperature constant is the most efficient way to heat your home.
+Myth #7: Maintaining a constant temperature is the most efficient way to heat your home.

 This is another myth that is a little tricky.
 There is nothing wrong with dropping the temperature of your home during hours when you are away, or at night when you are sleeping.
 The key is to not drop the temperature too much.
 Ideally, dropping the temperature by 2-3°F is the best solution – any more than that and your HVAC system will have to burn energy trying to get your home warm again.
 So a constant temperature isn’t necessarily the most efficient way to heat a home, but neither are wide temperature changes during the course of a day.